Genez-io/Specs-Assistant.github.io/Documentation/docs/index.md

 # Documentation
-## What is BA-assistant
+## What is Specs-assistant

 In large-scale projects there is a consistent need for Epics, Stories and Tasks that have a description which emphaszies the user's needs and gives insight to the developer on how to implement said issue.
 These descriptions are usually written by hand even tough in most cases the formula for certain well known issues, that appear in most projects, is the same.
 Thus, writing these descriptions by hand becomes a long and tedious procces.
 Here is where BA-assistant comes into the picture.
-BA-assistant is an eazy to use, fast and reliable tool that helps developers map well known issues with templates that fill the description apropriately for each task.
+Specs-Assistant is an eazy to use, fast and reliable tool that helps product owners and business analysts map well known issues with templates that fill the description apropriately for each task.

 ## How it works